In a first, three transgenders selected as govt school teachers

 The 13,363 teachers will be deputed at ‘C’ category places, which are basically villages, to teach grades 6-8.

-Releasing the provisional list, School Education & Literacy Minister B C Nagesh said that the government would take measures to fill up the remaining vacancies in the next round of recruitment.
+Releasing the provisional list, School Education and Literacy Minister B C Nagesh said that the government will take measures to fill up the remaining vacancies in the next round of recruitment.

 Check out DH's latest videos